microsoft/AI_Agents_Hackathon/docs/rules.md

 **6. USE OF YOUR ENTRY**

 We are not claiming ownership rights to your Submission.
 However, by submitting an entry, you grant us an irrevocable, royalty-free, worldwide right and license to use, review, assess, test and otherwise analyze your entry and all its content in connection with this Contest and use your entry in any media whatsoever now known or later invented for any non-commercial or commercial purpose, including, but not limited to, the marketing, sale or promotion of Microsoft products or services, without further permission from you.
 You will not receive any compensation or credit for use of your entry, other than what is described in these Official Rules.
-By entering you acknowledge that we may have developed or commissioned materials similar or identical to your entry and you waive any claims resulting from any similarities to your entry.
-Further you understand that we will not restrict work assignments of representatives who have had access to your entry, and you agree that use of information in our representatives’ unaided memories in the development or deployment of our products or services does not create liability for us under this agreement or copyright or trade secret law.
+By entering, you acknowledge that we may have developed or commissioned materials similar or identical to your entry and you waive any claims resulting from any similarities to your entry.
+Further, you understand that we will not restrict work assignments of representatives who have had access to your entry, and you agree that use of information in our representatives’ unaided memories in the development or deployment of our products or services does not create liability for us under this agreement or copyright or trade secret law.
 Your entry may be posted on a public website.
 We are not responsible for any unauthorized use of your entry by visitors to this website.
 We are not obligated to use your entry for any purpose, even if it has been selected as a winning entry.

 **7. WINNER SELECTION AND NOTIFICATION**

 Pending confirmation of eligibility, potential prize winners will be selected by Microsoft or their Agent or a qualified judging panel from among all eligible entries received based on the following judging criteria:

 20% - Innovation